 To add pages, select a folder in the Asset Library, and then drag PDF or image files from into the Order Pages screen.
 Instead of default page numbers, you can provide custom page names or import many page names.

-Click Save, enter a name for your eCatalog, choose a Dynamic Media Classic folder for storing it, and click Save.
+Select Save, enter a name for your eCatalog, choose an Adobe Dynamic Media Classic folder for storing it, and select Save.
 Each time you change the page order or edit your eCatalog, save your changes by clicking Save.

 Image Maps add another aspect to eCatalog pages.
 An Image Map is a region on a page that delivers more information about an item.
 When viewers roll the pointer over an Image Map, they see a description of the item.
 Clicking an Image Map activates an external reference that opens a new web page where you can learn more about an item.